alexmartinfr/alfred-wordreference/README.md

 ## Other shortcuts

-You can also access WordReference's advanced English dictionnaries with the following shortcuts:
+You can also access the advanced English dictionaries with the following shortcuts:

 - `def`: definition of a word
 - `syn`: synonyms of a word